After visiting Venice on our recent and first trip to Italy, I can tell you that it’s a magical place to see and offers so unique things to do!

 It’s not fair that he does less for each rider, gets more rides, and that people don’t get their promised time on the ride.
 (They make you pay in advance, so, sadly, we had no leverage to make them complete the full time).

-8. Day Two In Venice – Pay Tribute To The Support Sculpture
+Day 2: Pay Tribute To The Support Sculpture

 The pair of hands emerging from within the canal are part of an art installation (or sculpture) demonstrating the significance of climate change on the buildings that are surrounded by the canals.

-9. Day Two In Venice – Discover A Couple Of Unique Churches
+Day 2: Discover A Couple Of Unique Churches

 Chiesa di Santa Maria dei Miracoli